donnellyk/KVNBoundedImageView/README.md

 ### Animations

-The imageview has to recrop the image with every aspect ratio change, so it probably not the best idea to have this component enabled while animating the bounds (center, origin is fine).
+The imageview has to recrop the image with every aspect ratio change, so it is probably not the best idea to have this component enabled while animating the bounds (center, origin is fine).
 The recommended way:

 ```objective-c
 UIImage *originalImage = imageView.originalImage;